-Term Definition Eligible application An application or proposal for grant funding under the program that the Program Delegate has determined is eligible for assessment in accordance with these guidelines.
+Term Definition Accountable authority see subsection 12(2) of the Public Governance , Performance and Accountability Act 2013 Administering entity The entity that is not responsible for the policy however is responsible for the administration of part or all of the grant administration processes.
+Application form The document issued by the Program Delegate that applicants use to apply for funding under the program.
+Assessment criteria The specified principles or standards, against which applications will be judged.
+These criteria are also used to assess the merits of proposals and, in the case of a competitive grant opportunity, to determine application ranking.
+Department The Department of Industry, Science and Resources.
+Decision maker The person who makes a decision to award a grant.
+Early-stage project activities Includes (but is not limited to) activities such as business cases, pre-feasibility studies, technical assessments, flowsheet design, engineering and other technical work.
+Eligible activities The activities undertaken by a grantee in relation to a project that are eligible for funding support as set out in 5.1.
+Eligible application An application or proposal for grant funding under the program that the Program Delegate has determined is eligible for assessment in accordance with these guidelines.
 Eligibility criteria The mandatory criteria, which must be met to qualify for a grant.
 Assessment criteria may apply in addition to eligibility criteria.
-Eligible expenditure The expenditure incurred by a grantee on a project and which is eligible for funding support as set out in 5.2.
-Grant agreement A legally binding contract between the Commonwealth and a grantee for the grant funding.
+Eligible expenditure The expenditure incurred by a grantee on a project and which is eligible for funding support as set out in 5.22 and Appendix A. Eligible expenditure guidance The guidance that is provided at Appendix A. Grant agreement A legally binding contract between the Commonwealth and a grantee for the grant funding.
 Grant funding or grant funds The funding made available by the Commonwealth to grantees under the program.
 GrantConnect The Australian Government's whole-of-government grants information system, which centralises the publication and reporting of Commonwealth grants in accordance with the CGRGs.

-Grantee The recipient of grant funding under a grant agreement.
+Term Definition Grantee The recipient of grant funding under a grant agreement.
 Guidelines Guidelines that the Minister gives to the department to provide the framework for the administration of the program, as in force from time to time.
-Minister The Australian Government Minister for Climate Change, Energy, the Environment and Water.
+Minister The Commonwealth Minister for Resources Mid-stage project activities Includes (but is not limited to) activities such as pilot and demonstration scale plants, front end engineering and design work, feasibility studies, planning, design and construction of commercial-scale facility.
 Non-income-tax-exempt Not exempt from income tax under Division 50 of the Income Tax Assessment Act 1997 (Cth) or under Division 1AB of Part III of the Income Tax Assessment Act 1936 (Cth).
-OEM Original Equipment Manufacturer Personal information Has the same meaning as in the Privacy Act 1988 (Cth) which is: Information or an opinion about an identified individual, or an individual who is reasonably identifiable: a. whether the information or opinion is true or not; and b. whether the information or opinion is recorded in a material form or not.
-Program Delegate A manager within the department with responsibility for administering the program.
+Personal information Has the same meaning as in the Privacy Act 1988 (Cth) which is: Information or an opinion about an identified individual, or an individual who is reasonably identifiable: a. whether the information or opinion is true or not; and b. whether the information or opinion is recorded in a material form or not.
+Post exploration / pre feasibility Activities relating to refining or developing a known resource.
+Program Delegate A general manager within the department with responsibility for administering the program.
 Program funding or Program funds The funding made available by the Commonwealth for the program.
+Project A project described in an application for grant funding under the program.